MetaMask/specifications/snaps/publishing.md

 ```

 > Note that the manifest intentionally does not contain any information explicitly identifying its author.
-> Author information should be verifiable out-of-band at the point of Snap installation, but that is beyond the scope of this specification.
+> Author information should be verifiable out-of-band at the point of Snap installation, and is beyond the scope of this specification.

 ### `version`